 After two years spent wielding a backpack and guitar through Asia and Europe for her Global Studies degree, Kora Feder ("fee-der") moved back to the U.S. with a uniquely keen eye for capturing the details and feelings of a place and time.
 Known for carefully crafted songs that often contain a novel's worth of words without feeling overcrowded, Kora has landed songwriting praise for her wordsmithery and impassioned delivery.
 After comparing her to Anais Mitchell, Rich Warren (of Folkstage & FAI) called Kora "the most talented new singer-songwriter I've heard in the past decade”.

 Originally from Davis, California where she was (and occasionally still is) a touring member of her mother (Rita Hosking)’s country folk band, Kora has performed her solo work on stages across the world; from a weekend special on Thai PBS in Bangkok, to town halls in Canada, to folk festivals and house shows across the United States.
-After playing Northern California’s acclaimed Strawberry Music Festival in 2018 alongside acts like Greg Brown and Del McCoury, Feder’s main stage solo set was described as “brilliant and life changing” by music veteran Joe Craven.
+After playing Northern California’s beloved Strawberry Music Festival in 2018 alongside acts like Greg Brown and Del McCoury, Feder’s main stage solo set was described as “brilliant and life changing” by music veteran Joe Craven.

 Kora’s 2019 full length album ‘In Sevens’ was produced by Rich Brotherton (of Robert Earle Keen, Patty Griffin) in Austin, TX.
 The album drew comparisons to Pete Seeger’s writing (Roots Music Report) and Iris Dement’s voice (Americana Highways, Minor 7th).
 "This plush and emotionally valiant collection of tunes has an ability to scratch out borders and barriers, aerating life into a singular boundless space, if only for a few stirring moments,” wrote The Sacramento Bee.
 In Sevens spent four months on US Folk Radio charts.
 I’d Be a Maria, a von Trapp inspired song on the record, has surpassed a million streams on Spotify.